educaredes/nfv-lab/doc/en/RDSV-p4.md

 ## Summary
-In this lab, the [Open Source MANO (OSM)](https://osm.etsi.org) platform will be used to go deeper in the orchestration of virtualised network functions.
+In this lab, the [Open Source MANO (OSM)](https://osm.etsi.org) platform will be used to delve deeper in the management and orchestration of virtualised network functions.
 The scenario to be used is inspired by the conversion of local exchanges into data centres that allow, among other things, to replace network services offered by specific and proprietary hardware with software-defined network services running on general-purpose hardware.
 The network functions deployed in these exchanges are managed by an orchestration platform such as OSM or XOS.

 The network service under study is the residential Internet access service.
 Fig.
 1 illustrates the functions traditionally performed by the "residential router"